Eyelid Surgery in London

 Treatment to the eye socket

 Using an oculoplastic specialist is important to ensure the best outcome and least damage to the area.
-At this Central London location which is easily accessible you can access great care and an honest opinion tailored to you.
+At this Central London clinic which is easily accessible you can access great care and an honest opinion tailored to you.

 Eyelid reconstruction is important to restore facial symmetry following injury or tumour surgery.